Lavender Season 2019

-Come to your senses next summer!
-The lavender season usually stretches from early June to mid-July.
+Come to your senses at our lavender farm.
 See the purple blooms, smell the perfumed flowers, feel the breeze on the hillside field, hear the country quiet and taste the lavender lemonade.
 We have something wonderful for all your senses!
 Pick your own lavender flowers, a variety of other perennial flowers to add to your bouquet and find a large variety of culinary herbs in our expansive herb beds.
 Take the perfect photo in the white gazebo in the heart of the field.
 Make sweet memories at Seven Oaks Lavender Farm, located less than an hour west from Washington, D.C.

 Do we take credit cards?: Yes.
 All kinds.